Aditi2527/Hp_printers_reviews_sentiment_analysis/README.md

 2. NLTK library
 3. Transformers library (from Hugging Face)
 4. Pandas library
+5. Spacy

 You can install the necessary dependencies using the following command:

-pip install nltk transformers pandas
+pip install nltk transformers pandas spacy

 ### File Description